decompals/decompedia/resources/decomp-intro.md

 - `802d8644    blr`
     - This breaks to whatever function called `call_adder`, and ends execution of `call_adder`.
 From these last two instructions we can deduce the following:
         - A function will use `mflr` and `mtlr` if it has to call a function and modify the link register, which is why `adder` doesn't need to do so.
-        - We can tell where functions start and stop without looking at the source code by looking between pairs of `blr` opcodes.
+        - We can tell where functions start and stop without looking at the source code by looking between pairs of `blr` opcodes (making some assumptions about the compiler).

 You likely won't fully grasp these concepts if you're still new to assembly and haven't done much decomp yet, which is fine; the main takeaway you should see here is that functions in C are simply an address in memory that a caller breaks to.